sebastiansimmons/sebastiansimmons/README.md

-- 👋 Hi, I’m @sebastiansimmons
+# 👋 Hi, I’m Sebastian
-- 👀 I’m interested in learning anything interesting
 - 🌱 I’m currently learning working as a systems administrator at Laika studios

 I've been enjoying Rust as a C++ alternative and hope to gain use it as my primary language going forward